spcourse/visualisation/development/index.md

 Many medical and social advances have been made since the 60s and the goal of your visualization will be to show the effect of this in an informative way.
 More specifically, you would like to answer the following question: "How did life expectancy and fertility change between 1964 - 2013 for different countries and continents?".

 One way to do this is by creating an interactive plot that is able to show how fertility is related to life expectancy for every country, for every year.
-With this visualization you can show in which countries people live long lives in small families or in contrast, short lives in large families.
+With this visualization you can show in which countries people live long lives in small families, or in contrast, short lives in large families.
 In addition, you might also want to add elements like population size and regions in your visualization, or even find a world map to display the data on.

 Some smaller research questions you might be able to answer with this visualization are: